charlielobster/CUDA_NekRS/README.md

     sudo apt-mark hold $(sudo apt list --installed '*nvidia*' | cut -d'/' -f1) sudo apt-mark hold $(sudo apt list --installed '*cuda*' | cut -d'/' -f1)

 Doing this does break the Nsight and Ncompute QT frontends, but hopefully this is going to work for NekRS better than the last run using CUDA Version 13.0.
+This fixed it for me:

+    sudo apt install libxcb-cursor0

 ### UPDATE 9/15
 This Readme is still in progress.
 I suspect I shouldn't be using the latest Nvidia Toolkit v13 because one of the tools in NekRS's 3rd_party folder is configuring for compute_70, which is no longer in v13. v13 only has support for minimum compute of 7.5.